MrMatAP/kaso-mashin/README.md

 * *SECURITY*: VMs need to invoke Apples vmnet framework to create interfaces on a given bridge. qemu offers privileged helpers on other platforms (i.e. Linux) but does not do so on MacOS.
 You must therefore start VM's as root, making them execute in privileged context.
 * libvirtd has been ported onto MacOS and it could drive VMs in a similar fashion as this solution.
 It could also deal with (live) migration between more than one Mac, which would be supremely interesting.
 However, libvirtd continues to attempt creating its own bridge despite configuring a pre-existing bridge for qemu and is therefore not quite ready.
 * Apple permits us to create VLANs and Bridges using System Settings -> Network.
 The bridges you can create there are of no use since qemu or libvirtd do not recognise them and vmnet does not simply permit these client tools to create virtual interfaces on them.
-* mrmat-playground currently configures VMs to have a static IP address, because we'll want to use it for creating k8s clusters eventually.
+* kaso-mashin currently configures VMs to have a static IP address, because we'll want to use it for creating k8s clusters eventually.
 This is truly not required though and we already have the mechanism to pick up what the IP address obtained via DHCP actually was, then write into some DNS server configuration.
-* mrmat-playground will currently listen on hardcoded port 10300 for VMs to phone home.
+* kaso-mashin will currently listen on hardcoded port 10300 for VMs to phone home.
 * *SECURITY*: ansible.cfg explicitly turns off strict host key checking

 ## Hacking